kyma-project/istio/docs/user/README.md

 ## Resource Consumption

-To learn more about the resources used by the Telemetry module, see [Kyma's Modules Sizing](https://help.sap.com/docs/btp/sap-business-technology-platform/kyma-modules-sizing?version=Cloud#istio).
+To learn more about the resources used by the Istio module, see [Kyma's Modules Sizing](https://help.sap.com/docs/btp/sap-business-technology-platform/kyma-modules-sizing?version=Cloud#istio).